Problem Package Format

 Invocation

-<output_validator_program> input answer_file feedback_dir [additional_arguments] < team_output [ > team_input ]
+<output_validator_program> input_file answer_file feedback_dir [additional_arguments] < team_output [ > team_input ]

-• input: a string specifying the name of the input data file that was used to test the program whose results are being validated.
+• input_file: a string specifying the name of the input data file that was used to test the program whose results are being validated.

 • feedback_dir: a string which specifies the name of a "feedback directory" in which the validator can produce "feedback files" in order to report additional information on the validation of the output file.
 The feedback_dir must end with a path separator (typically ‘/' or ‘\' depending on operating system), so that simply appending a filename to feedback_dir gives the path to a file in the feedback directory.